AndrewLiu66/VegeGO-Client-side/README.md

 ## Project Intro

-This is my personal project that's built mainly with the web framework Vue.js.
-It mocks a grocery store that sells fruits.
-Users are able to pick a store, add items into store, and place orders.

-The web only serves well in mobile size screen, please change your browser viewport into ***mobile size*** before viewing the Web App
+This is the client side repository for my project VegeGO, an App that allows you to login as a customer, and purchase items from the nearby stores.
+Some of the features are not functional yet, but feel free to click into a store, add some items into the cart, and complete the order!

 ## Project setup
 ```